AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/messaging-push-payload.md

 ## Creating the MessagingPushPayload object

-Use the below constructors in the FirebaseMessagingService class's onMessageReceived method:
+Use the following constructors in the FirebaseMessagingService class's `onMessageReceived` method:

-#### Syntax
+**Syntax**

 ```java
     // Using the remote message